YasirHasn9/dive-into-TS/README.md

 how does it work ?
 parcel-bundler will receive a file , check it out and then gonna say 'oh , this is ts , cool, then lets pass the code inside this file , compile it and turn it into js and then load it into the browser , happy days.

+## clarification

+whenever we use the ts , we are allows to make use of js. which we can use and install most of the js libraries. however , there is one little caveat here, ts wants to check the code of js and wants to check the the types including functions and arguments and so on. so, in order to completely ts checks you code , it needs all the information above. so when we use the js library , ts cannot really automatically figure out the types and this is why we are getting warning when we use a js lib in ts file saying 'could not find declaration of a module names 'Library Name' nto fix this ts have a Type Definition file --> you can think of it as an adopter between the js file and ts file.